 Peanut butter has a thick consistency, which may be difficult for kids to use as a dip.

-Mix a little bit of plain, full-fat yogurt into two tablespoons of peanut butter to make a smooth, creamy dip for apple slices.
+Mix a little bit of plain, full-fat yogurt into two tablespoons (30 grams) of peanut butter to make a smooth, creamy dip for apple slices.

-Frozen fruit popsicles are a yummy treat for kids, and they're actually quite healthy.
+Frozen fruit popsicles are a yummy treat for kids and really quite healthy.

-Most store-bought popsicles are full of refined sugar or high fructose corn syrup and artificial flavors.
+Most store-bought popsicles are full of artificial flavors and refined sugar or high-fructose corn syrup.

-But you can easily make your own at home, and your kids will likely enjoy helping.
+But you can easily make your own, and your kids may enjoy helping.

 Purée frozen fruit or berries and a small amount of fruit juice in a blender.
 Pour the mixture into popsicle molds or small plastic cups.
 Cover with foil and insert a popsicle stick into the popsicles through the foil.
 Freeze overnight.

 Sandwiches don't have to be just for mealtime.
-A half of a sandwich can also make a healthy snack for kids.
+Half a sandwich can also make a healthy snack for kids.